 Learn how to use the EAS Build lifecycle hooks with npm to customize your build process.

-.Below is an example of how your package.json can look with lifecycle hooks:
+An example of how a package.json can look when using one or more lifecycle hooks:

 {